Olskor/NSFWSecurity/README.md

 # NSFWSecurity
-this mod is just a part of a system I created to help VRChat user to show their NSFW parts to only users that uses the mod or have followed the tutorial.
+this mod is just a part of a system I created to help VRChat user to hide their NSFW parts to everyone excepts users that uses the mod or have followed the tutorial.

 big thanks to Jace, creator vibes goes brrrr, for the util and vrchook script :https://gitlab.com/jacefax/vibegoesbrrr